Whau Valley Suburb: Discover Tranquil Living in Northern Whangārei

 Demographics of Whau Valley

-The age demographics reveal a more mature population, with a median age of 45.6 years.
-Notably, 24.4 percent of residents are aged 65 and over, while 19.4 percent are under 15.
+Whau Valley is home to a diverse community with a population of approximately 2,361, based on data from Statistics New Zealand.
+The suburb showcases a mature demographic, with a median age of around 45.6 years.
+About 24.4% of residents are aged 65 and over, while 19.4% are under 15.

 Population Structure and Trends